Jacob411/Ollama-Copilot/ideas.md

 # Ideas for features/Improvements
+- [ ] limit when to offer multiline completion (middle of line) and also make it work with multi line smoothly
 - [ ] add config options
 - [ ] Improve when to trigger completion.
 - [ ] Fix issue where completion keeps streaming after a change / cancel